ianrae/play-sprig/README.md

     ....
     {"sprig_id":2,....

 *sprig_id*s can be integers or strings.
-They must be unique within each model.  sprig_ids are not persisted to the database.
+They must be unique within each model.

 #### Ordering
 Sprig manages dependencies between models automatically.
-In our example models, User has an Address property.
+In our example, the User model references Address.
 Sprig loads Address before User, so that Address's database-genereated *id* is available when user.address is set.

 Sprig raises an exception if a circular dependency is detected.